+The right free photo editor can transform an ordinary picture into something breathtaking.
 Like most of us, you likely have dozens, if not hundreds of pictures stored on your phone or your camera's SD card.
 But are you making the most of them?
-Most of them probably look okay, but with a free photo editor and a little time you can transform them into something amazing.
+Most of them probably look okay, but why settle for that?

-Whether you're looking for a total Photoshop alternative that gives you fine control over every minuscule detail of your photos, or a basic Instagram-style free photo editor that offers a range of one-click filters, you’ll find something interesting here.
+Whether you're looking for a powerful free photo editor that gives you fine control over every minuscule detail of your photos, or basic Instagram-style free photo editing software that offers a range of one-click filters, you’ll find something interesting here.

 If you're already happy with the general look of your photos and just want to tweak them a little before sharing them, a simple free photo editor that allows you to resize, crop and apply filters will be ideal.
 Many of these have social media sharing built in, removing the hassle of uploading your snaps manually later.
 They also have the benefit of being easier to use.